-As of July 5, 2018, there are no outstanding options, warrants and rights under the Corporation's equity compensation plans.
+As of July 3, 2019, there were no outstanding options, warrants and rights under the Corporation's equity compensation plans other than 188,700 Options under the Stock Option Plan.
+See "Tecsys Stock Option Plan".

 INDEBTEDNESS OF DIRECTORS, EXECUTIVE OFFICERS AND EMPLOYEES OF THE CORPORATION